amyblais/mattermost-community-monitor/README.md

 Because this uses standard HTTP requests you can run it from any machine that's connected to the Internet, inlcuding your workstation

-1. Check out this repositor
+1. Check out this repository
 2. Run `bundle` to install required Ruby gems
 3. Copy `sample.conf.yaml` to `conf.yaml` and add the correct configuration values